St Mark's Campanile: New bells

 Of the five bells cast by Domenico Canciani Dalla Venezia in 1820, only the largest or bourdon, the Marangona, survived the collapse.

 On 14 July 1902, Pope Pius X, patriarch of Venice at the time of the collapse, announced his intention to personally finance the recasting of the four bells as a gift to the city.
 For the purpose, a foundry was activated near the Church of Sant'Elena, on the homonymous island.
 The work was carried out under the supervision of the directors of the choirs of St Mark's and St Anthony's in Padua, the director of the Milan Conservatory, and the owner of the Fonderia Barigozzi of Milan.
 The fragments of the four bells were first assembled, and moulds were made to ensure the same sizes and shapes.
 The original bronze was then remelted, and the new Maleficio, Trottiera, Meza terza, and Nona were cast on 24 April 1909, the vigil of St Mark's Feast.
 After two months, the bells were tuned to harmonize with the Marangona before being transported to Saint Mark's Square for storage.
 They were formally blessed by Cardinal Aristide Cavallari, patriarch of Venice, on 15 June 1910 in a ceremony with Prince Luigi Amedeo in attendance, prior to being raised to the new belfry on 22 June.

 To ring the new bells, the simple rope and lever system, previously used to swing the wooden headstock, was replaced with a grooved wheel around which the rope is wrapped.
 This was done to minimize the vibrations whenever the bells are rung and hence the risk of damage to the tower.
+As of 2016, the bells are automated—that is, they are rung without manual intervention.